 Here, it’s not too difficult!
 I’ll try to make it simple:

 - Did they just watch a video?
 Then give them a landing page with written copy that highlights what you didn’t cover in the video as well as sums up the most important information that you wanted to get across.

 - Did they read the highlights or a lengthy post?
 Then give them a video to help quickly show off the product or service that they just read up about.

 Finally, either way, make sure your website finishes with a clear Call-To-Action.
 It can be a simple form that website visitors can use to submit their contact information or perhaps a soft lead like an informational or educational PDF they can download after entering their email address.
 The name of the game is to collect their contact information so that you can continue a conversation.

 Tip #4 – Start a Broad Google Search Campaign

 If your business provides something where people might be actively searching for a solution, put a list of keywords and search terms together and launch a Broad Google Search campaign.

 Use a $3/day budget ($5/day if you don’t mind spending $150!) and launch a Google Search campaign that is within a 5-7mi radius around your business.
 Anyone who searches for what you have to offer within 10km of your business will have the potential to see your ad and contact you, view your website, or visit your store.

 For all of these methods, you can use the data that you are collecting to learn more about what your visitors are most interested in as well as what common traits and interests they share.
-Then you can use that information to help decide what content you need to create and where you should focus your attention in regards to satisfying your audience (potential customers) wants and needs.
+Then you can use that information to help decide what content you need to create and where you should focus your attention in regard to satisfying your audience’s (potential customers) wants and needs.